| Deborah D. Tucker, MPA, Executive Director |

 to domestic violence.
 Under her leadership, the

-Texas Council grew to be one of the largest state
+Texas Council grew to be one of the largest

 coalitions in the country with over 50 staff providing